Buy a Car at an Arizona Auto Auction

 Where do they cars come from?
 Are they damaged?
 Are they drivable?

 Most of the vehicles at Arizona Auto Auctions are from local dealers and private sellers.
-These include: trade-ins, bank repos, police impounds, abandoned tow lot vehicles, and private individuals selling their own cars.
+These include: trade-ins, bank repos, police impounds, abandoned tow lot vehicles, junk cars, and private individuals selling their own cars.
 All vehicles are sold with a clean title, unless otherwise stated.
 Typically, 99% of the auction’s inventory will have clean titles without any salvage history.
 If you are unsure, just ask before you offer to buy the vehicle.
 Auctions are required by law to inform you of the title status of the vehicle before you purchase it.

 All vehicles are typically drivable unless the auctioneer states otherwise.
 You are also welcome to bring a mechanic along with you to inspect the vehicle you are interested in prior to placing your bid.
 Some locations also offer warranties at an additional cost.